FREQUENTLY ASKED QUESTIONS

 Can I transfer credits from another institution?

 Yes.
 Students can transfer credits upon presenting the official transcript from another institution.
 Lucent's academic department will determine the equivalence to the courses we offer based on comparable learning outcomes.
 Only those courses for which the final average grade is superior to 70 points will be eligible for transfer.
 The transference of courses will decrease the student's course load, but the price of the monthly tuition will remain the same, regardless of how many credits are transferred.

 There are two kinds of student support.
 The primary type of support is from within the student's page.
 All students can send unlimited internal emails from their own pages asking Questions to his or her tutor.
 The other type of support is the live monthly Q&A sessions when professors answer the Questions asked by the students in real-time.

-All exams are multiple choice with a 1 to 100 points grading system.
-The passing grade is 60 points and above for the Associate's Degree and 70 points and above for the Master's Degree.
+All exams are multiple choice with a 1 to 100 points international grading system.
+The passing grade is 50 points for the Certificate Courses, 60 points for the Associate and Bachelor Degrees, and 70 points for the Master Degrees.
 Students that get a grade below passing can retake the test up to three times.
 Failure on achieving the minimum passing grade in the tests can be compensated by writing projects for extra credit.

 How do I write my papers?

 At Lucent University students don't write book reviews, compositions, or research papers.
 All the written work is based on projects.
 For most courses, you will write a project on how to apply what you learned.
 To make things simple, we provide a template, like a questionnaire, with each project.